History of the Montreal Canadiens: 1980–1996: Transitions

 The Stanley Cup celebrated its 100th anniversary in 1993, returning again to Canada with the Canadiens' 24th Stanley Cup victory, the most recent NHL championship won by a Canadian team.

 After losing the first game of their Adams Division semi-final to the Quebec Nordiques in overtime, the Canadiens won ten overtime games en route to the title, setting an NHL record for most consecutive overtime victories in a playoff year.
 As with the 1986 championship, the team was led by Roy, who won his second Conn Smythe Trophy.
-The defining moment of the 1993 Stanley Cup Finals occurred in the second game, with less than two minutes to play and Montreal trailing the series 1–0 and the game 2–1.
+The defining moment of the 1993 Stanley Cup Final occurred in the second game, with less than two minutes to play and Montreal trailing the series 1–0 and the game 2–1.
 Attempting to gain an advantage for his team, head coach Jacques Demers called for a measurement of Los Angeles Kings forward Marty McSorley's stick.
 Referee Kerry Fraser determined that the blade had an illegal curve, and assessed a penalty against McSorley.
 Montreal scored on the power play to tie the game, and then won in overtime 3–2, to tie the series.
 Montreal also won Games 3 and 4 in overtime before eliminating the Kings in Game 5, 4–1.
 The celebration was marred by one of the worst riots in Montreal history, as fans rioted through downtown Montreal causing over $2.5 million in property damage and 168 injuries.